ssurbhi560/buying-frenzy/README.md

     }
     ```
     Note that specifying both `maxDishes` and `minDishes` arguments will result in an error.
 Similarly, not specifying any one of `minDishPrice` or `maxDishPrice` will also raise an error.
-1. To search for a restaraunt/dish, pass the `q` argument to `search` query.
-It returns a `SearchResult` type which is a `Union` of `Restarunt` and `Dish` types: therefore, fragments are required for making conditional selections.
+1. To search for a restaurant/dish, pass the `q` argument to `search` query.
+It returns a `SearchResult` type which is a `Union` of `Restaurant` and `Dish` types: therefore, fragments are required for making conditional selections.
 The search is fuzzy, and can automatically detect typos/related words, e.g. searching for `Surbhi` also shows results for `Sushi`:
     ```graphql
     query {
         search(q:"Surbhi") {  # Shows results for 'Sushi' xD